 The most common type of car crash is a rear end accident.
 According to the National Highway Traffic Safety Administration, these collisions account for almost 3 million car crashes per year, or approximately 1/3 of all total auto accidents.
 This is common sense to most Portland metro-area drivers, who encounter the telltale sign of rear end crash on an almost daily basis in the sight of two vehicles pulled off on the shoulder of the road with the drivers outside exchanging their respective insurance information.

 It is presumed that the driver of the rear vehicle, or the vehicle in back, is at-fault for the crash in rear end accidents.
 This means that the at-fault driver’s insurance company should assume all liability for the car accident.
 However, this is not always the case and auto insurance companies have been known to try and blame the lead, or front vehicle, for the accident by claiming that the driver abruptly braked or quickly changed lanes, thereby causing the accident.
-It should not be assumed that simply because you where injured in a rear end collision that the other driver’s insurance company will accept responsibility and reasonably compensate you for your injuries.
-Insurance companies have become adept at defending rear end accident cases, which is why it is important to consult with a seasoned car accident attorney at Kroll & Johnson as soon as possible after you are injured.
+It should not be assumed that simply because you were injured in a rear end collision that the other driver’s insurance company will accept responsibility and reasonably compensate you for your injuries.
+Insurance companies have become adept at defending rear end accident cases, which is why it is important to consult with a seasoned car accident attorney at Johnson Law, P.C. as soon as possible after you are injured.

 A favorite insurance company strategy is to lull the injured victim into complacency by having their insurance adjusters act as though they want to provide reasonable compensation, but when the injured person goes to actually negotiate a settlement the insurance company suddenly claims that their crash was a “minor impact” and that they could not possibly have been as seriously injured as they are claiming.
 If the injury involved whiplash, the insurance company will claim that the person should have recovered more quickly, and thus imply that injured victim is exaggerating their injuries.